 B. Limitations on Market Access Under National Laws

-In the context of the Vietnam national laws, licensed activities within business sectors can be broken down in different categories for foreign and local investors seeking to operate in Vietnam:
+In the context of the Vietnam national laws, licensed activities within business sectors can be broken categories for foreign and local investors seeking to operate in Vietnam:

-Banned Sectors: According to Article 6 of Law on Investment 2014, the following activities in Vietnam are banned and the provision applies to both foreign and local companies.
+Prohibited Sectors: According to Article 6 of Law on Investment 2020, the following activities in Vietnam are banned and the provision applies to both foreign and local companies.
 In particular, no company in Vietnam is permitted to perform:

-- Human trafficking; trade of human tissues and body parts;
+- Human trafficking; trade in human tissues, corpses, human organs and human fetuses

 Conditional Sectors: Apart from the licensing requirements from Level 1 according to the WTO Agreement, foreign investors sometimes need to meet additional, specific conditions related to certain sectors and activities.
 Therefore, foreign investors need to pass Level 2 approval under the Limitations of Market Access under the national laws, in order to be able to fully undertake the company operation according to Vietnam investment laws.

 Consequently, before they can undertake the approved business activities, companies may be required to apply for specific sub-licenses or other types of licensing provisions as required by law for conditional sectors